iss-research-team/TBGNE-Deep/README.md

 ## Dataset
 Due to the relevant regulations of the data provider, these datasets are sampled from the original datasets.
 T(echnology)B(usiness)G(eography) data, from Ningbo, Zhejiang, China, contains 36226 nodes and 94103 edges.
-Contact us for complete data and results.
+If complete data and results are required, please contact us.
 ## Training
 Training on the existing datasets
 Users can use the sample data in /data, or they can make their own dataset.